-Yes, it’s sad, but we’re down to the last couple weeks of summer.
+Yes, it’s sad, but we’re down to the last couple weeks of summer and the back to school countdown.

 I hope you’ve enjoyed your summer as much as we have – we took a few small family vacations and did some fun outings with friends here and there, and also had a lot of much-needed downtime, too.
 (Oh, and did you read about our son’s dream birthday vacation?!)